csalmeida/ruby-fundamentals/README.md

 end
 ```

-Furthermore the values can be assigned to variables using Ruby's multitple assignment feature.
+Furthermore, the values can be assigned to variables using Ruby's multitple assignment feature.
 It takes array values and assign them to each variable:

 ```ruby
 add_result, sub_result = add_and_subtract(15,2)